Skip to content

 Anthropic vs OpenAI API pricing: the actual math at typical coding workloads

-Both API providers iterated pricing through 2025.
+Both API providers iterated pricing through 2025 and Claude Code added weekly limits.
 The honest "which is cheaper" answer depends entirely on workload shape.
 Here is the working math.

 C Charles Lin ·

 API pricing comparisons usually publish the per-million-token rates and call it analysis.
-Real pricing depends on what you’re doing — and on which models you’re routing to.
-After modelling actual spend across multiple workloads on both providers, here is the working pricing math.
+Real pricing depends on what you are doing — and on which models you are routing to.
+After modelling actual spend across multiple workloads on both providers, and reading every “I just hit my Claude weekly limit” thread in September 2025, here is the working pricing math.

 The headline rates in mid-2025